joac1144/Emote-Overlay/README.md

 -   showEmoteEnabled=(1 for enabled, 0 for disabled) _OPTIONAL - Defaults to 1 (enabled)_
 -   streakEnabled=(1 for enabled, 0 for disabled) _OPTIONAL - Defaults to 1 (enabled)_
 -   showEmoteSizeMultiplier=(changes the size of the show emotes by the number provided) _OPTIONAL - Defaults to 2_
--   showEmoteCooldown=(cooldown in seconds between usage of !showemote command) _OPTIONAL - Defaults to 5_
+-   showEmoteCooldown=(cooldown in seconds between usage of ! command) _OPTIONAL - Defaults to 5_
 -   7tv=(1 for enabled, 0 for disabled) (enable or disable 7tv.app emotes support) _OPTIONAL - Defaults to 0 (disabled)_